-Shauna Sexton Showcases Curves In Black Lingerie & Invites Fans To Playboy Playmate Party
+Shauna Sexton Showcases Curves In Black Lingerie & Invites Fans To ‘Playboy’ Playmate Party

 Extend your Halloween vibes & party with the @playboy playmates @taolasvegas on Nov 1st for Día de los Muertos.
 Dress in your best Halloween costume & enjoy featured drinks with @tequilaavion and @redbull.
 Purchase tickets from the link in my bio. #taolasvegas #díadelosmuertos #ad #hashtag #cornycaptions influencer# creative# content# #orderingtwicemybodyweightinroomservice

-Meanwhile, Ben’s fans are hoping that things will be taking a turn for a better after he completed inpatient rehab treatment.
+Meanwhile, Ben’s fans are hoping that things will be taking a turn for the better after he completed inpatient rehab treatment.
 It’s been a busy time for the actor, who also just finalized his divorce from ex-Jennifer Garner.
 People are excited that he’s going to be attending the Celebrity Fan Fest on November 10 and 11, where he’ll be appearing alongside Jason Momoa and Ray Fisher, according to Broadway World.

 Plus, people believe that both Ben and Jennifer are looking pretty good after their divorce has been finalized, detailed the Daily Mail.
 For one, Garner was spotted with a huge smile on her face on her way to a boxing workout.
 On the other hand, Ben looked similarly glad on his way to therapy.
 It’s been some time since the paparazzi captured a genuine smile on the actor, so hopefully things are looking up for Affleck.

-It was a short time after Ben was first spotted with rumored girlfriend Shauna, that his relapse became serious.
+It was a short time after Ben was first spotted with rumored girlfriend Shauna that his relapse became serious.
 Jennifer drove him to rehab, where he completed a 40-day program.
 While Affleck and Sexton appeared to be together during this time, the two reportedly split after a quick trip to Montana.